Europe, US Swelter Under Blistering Heat | 📰 LatestLY

-Temperatures are nearing record-breaking levels in Italy, Spain and Greece, as well as parts of the US and Japan.
-Weather experts warn scorching weather will likely continue into next week.Dozens of cities across southern Europe were under heat wave warnings Saturday, as officials warn of extreme temperatures persisting in the coming days.
+Temperatures are nearing record-breaking levels in Italy, Spain and Greece, as well as parts of the United States and Japan.
+Weather experts warn scorching weather will likely continue into next week.Dozens of cities across southern Europe were under heat wave warnings Saturday, as officials warn of extreme temperatures persisting over the coming days.

 In Italy, at least 16 cities were under "red" alerts for heat, including Rome, Florence and Bologna.